PediatricOpenTargets/documentation/README.md

 For more details on sample identity confirmation please see the [Kid's First NGS Checkmate Workflow](https://github.com/kids-first/ngs_checkmate_wf).
 Reads were then aligned using STAR in two-pass mode to reference genome GRCh38.
 While all MTP data is paired-end, methods are provided for single-end alignment if you are interested in processing your data in the same manner.
 Transcripts are quantified using RSEM at both the gene and isoform level with the GENCODE v39 annotation, except for external consortia data from GTEx and TCGA which were not re-processed and are annotated using GENCODE v26 and v36 respectively.
+For data that was not reprocessed, gene symbols were lifted over to the GENCODE v39 gene symbols to align with the rest of the data.
 Fusion calling is done using both Arriba and STAR-Fusion and then filtered for high confidence fusion calls using annoFuse.
 QC metrics for the alignment are summarized using RNA-seQC.
 If you would like to view the code in more detail, please see the GitHub release [Kids First RNA-seq Workflow](https://github.com/kids-first/kf-rnaseq-workflow) and if you would like to run the pipeline, please see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6).